sf-wdi-24/modules/week-07-rails-continued/day-01/module-02/readme.md

 EXPLAIN ANALYZE SELECT * FROM PEOPLE WHERE age=7;
 ```

-Wow, that's some interesting information.
-Let's break it apart.

 A sample response to that command may look like the following:

 ```